project-koku/koku-metrics-operator/docs/csv-description.md

 * PersistentVolumeClaim (PVC) configuration: The KokuMetricsConfig CR can accept a PVC definition and the operator will create and mount the PVC.
 If one is not provided, a default PVC will be created.
 * Restricted network installation: this operator can function on a restricted network.
 In this mode, the operator stores the packaged reports for manual retrieval.

+## New in v3.3.0:
+* __DEPRECATION NOTICE:__
+  Basic authentication is deprecated and will not be supported beyond December 31, 2024.
+You should consider switching to token(default) or [service account](https://console.redhat.com/iam/service-accounts) authentication methods, [more on creating a service account](https://access.redhat.com/articles/7036194).
+Once you have created your service account, follow the [documentation](https://access.redhat.com/documentation/en-us/cost_management_service/1-latest/html-single/integrating_openshift_container_platform_data_into_cost_management/index#service-account-authentication_adding-an-ocp-int) on how to configure your operator to use service account authentication.

 ## New in v3.2.1:
 * The minimum supported configuration for `upload_cycle` is now 60 (minutes).
 * (Bugfix) many-to-many matching not allowed query fix.